smebberson/docker-alpine/alpine-openjdk/README.md

 # cd into our directory
 cd /app

-# start our node.js application
+# start our java application
 java -jar your.jar;
 ```

 When you run this container, s6 will automatically start your application and make sure it stays running for you.

-You'll also need to make sure you go through the usual process of adding your node.js source, installing your packages with `npm` and exposing the necessary ports for your application (usually within your Dockerfile).
+You'll also need to make sure you go through the usual process of adding your java source, installing your packages with `npm` and exposing the necessary ports for your application (usually within your Dockerfile).

 ### Container exits